 - Never leave your toddler, even for a few seconds, in or near a body of water without supervision.
 This includes a bathtub, toilet, wading pool, swimming pool, lake or ocean.

 - Lower the crib mattress so that when your baby stands up, the crib railing will still provide a safe barrier.

-- Babies this age should ride in a rear-facing five-point harness car seat in the back seat of the vehicle until they have reached the maximum allowable height and weight limits printed on the car seat.
+- Infant and toddlers should ride in a rear-facing five-point harness car seat in the back seat of the vehicle until at least age 2, or they have reached the maximum allowable height and weight limits, printed on the car seat.

 - Most babies this age can crawl or get around on their own.
 Be sure you have the top and bottom of stairs blocked with gates to prevent falls.
 Be sure that electrical outlets are covered, and loose cords (lamp, TV) are tucked away safely to prevent injury.